CloudHealth/cht_api_guide/partner_api.md

 &api_key=<api_key>&client_api_key=<client_api_id>
 ```

-Here the form of a full curl command for a cost history report:
+Here the form of a full cURL command for a Cost History Report:

 ```bash